any-docs/css/content/guides/grid_layout/logical_values_and_writing_modes/index.md

 ## CSS writing modes

 The [CSS writing modes](/guides/Writing_modes) module specifies how writing modes work in CSS.
 These features are not just for supporting languages with a different writing mode to English; they can also be used for creative purposes.
-The examples in this section make use of the {{cssxref("writing-mode")}} property to make changes to the writing mode applied to our grid, demonstrating how logical values work in the process.
+The examples in this section make use of the `writing-mode` property to make changes to the writing mode applied to our grid, demonstrating how logical values work in the process.

 ### `writing-mode`

 Writing modes are more than just left to right and right to left text, and the `writing-mode` property helps us display text running in other directions.
-The {{cssxref("writing-mode")}} property can have values of:
+The `writing-mode` property can have values of:

 - `horizontal-tb`
 - `vertical-rl`